 The specific approach to the interview will depend on many factors, including the patient's ability to communicate, degree of cooperation, level of insight, illness severity, and ability to recall historical details (American Psychiatric Association 2016a).
 Factors such as the patient's health literacy (Clausen et al. 2016) and cultural background (Lewis-Fernández et al. 2016) can also influence the patient's understanding or interpretation of questions.
-Typically, a psychiatric Association 2016a).
+Typically, a psychiatric evaluation involves a direct interview between the patient and the clinician (American Psychiatric Association 2016a).
 The use of open-ended empathic questions about the patient's current life circumstances and reasons for evaluation can provide an initial picture of the individual and serve as a way of establishing rapport.
 Such questions can be followed up with additional structured inquiry about history, symptoms, or observations made during the assessment.